intentrai/IntentR/PROJECT_SUMMARY.md

 ## Conclusion

-The Balut project successfully delivers a comprehensive foundation for SAFe capability-driven development with GoLang microservices and Figma integration.
+The UbeCode project successfully delivers a comprehensive foundation for SAFe capability-driven development with GoLang microservices and Figma integration.
 All core requirements have been met:

 ✅ Comprehensive guidance document for Claude Code
 ✅ GoLang-based microservices architecture